thibaut-neoledge/azure-docs.fr-fr/articles/security/security-microsoft-virtual-academy.md

 <properties
-   pageTitle="Cours de sécurité Azure avec Microsoft Virtual Academy | Microsoft Azure" description="Cet article offre une présentation claire des cours liés à la sécurité Azure proposés par Microsoft Virtual Academy.
-Microsoft Virtual Academy offre des formations en ligne gratuites pour aider les développeurs, les professionnels de l’informatique et des données et les étudiants à découvrir les dernières technologies, à enrichir leurs compétences et à développer leur carrière." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security courses from Microsoft Virtual Academy | Microsoft Azure" description="This article provides a curated collection of Azure security related courses from Microsoft Virtual Academy.
+Microsoft Virtual Academy provides free, online training to help Developers, IT and Data Professionals, and students learn the latest technology, build their skills, and advance their careers." services="security" documentationCenter="na" authors="TomShinder"